brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 cold, reasonably dry) and low bugs.

 Another side-benefit of August on the LT is that you start directly in the midst of the NOBO and SOBO AT bubbles.
-This provides access to trail expertise during the early days of your LT hike.
+This provides access to trail expertise and camaraderie during the early days of your LT hike.
 I met some very nice AT hikers and they taught me a lot.

+By the time you pass Maine Junction north of Killington and the AT folks take a right you will be well trained.
+The LT crowd is much thinner, but I never had a case where I was alone in a shelter.

 Pace/Itinerary
 --------------